-Global shares stumble following retreat on Wall Street
+US, global shares trade mixed following retreat on Wall Street

-U.S. equity futures and shares in Europe and Asia on Monday traded lower after Wall Street ended last week with a broad retreat.
+U.S. stocks and shares in Europe and Asia on Monday traded mixed after Wall Street ended last week with a broad retreat.

 Continue Reading Below